Interest-free personal loans in Australia

 - Your loan application is assessed.

-- You are informed about the outcome of your loan application.
-If successful, you will then agree on repayment terms.
+- You're informed about the outcome of your loan application.
+If successful, you'll then agree on repayment terms.

 - Use the funds to pay for essential services or household items.